Last Updated: March 2, 2026

 “How would you handle a customer who is resistant to adopting new Microsoft technologies?”

-Sample answer: “I would start by understanding their specific concerns and business needs through discovery questions.
-Often resistance comes from change management challenges, not the technology itself.
+“I would start by understanding their specific concerns and business needs through discovery questions.
+Often, resistance comes from change management challenges, not the technology itself.
 I’d develop a tailored adoption plan that addresses their pain points and demonstrates clear ROI with quick wins.
 I’d leverage case studies from similar customers who’ve successfully implemented the technology and offer a pilot program to reduce risk.
 Finally, I’d ensure we have executive sponsorship on their side and provide comprehensive change management support throughout the journey.”

 “Describe a time when you had to manage multiple high-priority customer accounts simultaneously.”

-Sample answer: “In my previous role, I managed three enterprise accounts during a major product launch—combined $8M ARR.
+“In my previous role, I managed three enterprise accounts during a major product launch, combined $8M ARR.
 I created detailed project plans for each account, prioritizing tasks based on urgency and revenue impact.
 I leveraged our internal teams effectively, delegating specific technical responsibilities to solution engineers while maintaining overall accountability and customer relationships.
 I implemented a weekly rhythm of business reviews internally and bi-weekly check-ins with each customer.
 As a result, all three accounts successfully adopted the new product within the target timeframe, and we achieved 125% NRR across the portfolio that year.”

 “How do you measure success in a customer success role?”